withastro/astro/.changeset/thin-flies-notice.md

 'astro': patch
 ---

-Enrich the explanation of the `base` configuration with examples.
+Enriches the explanation of the `base` configuration with examples.